About

 NYPL portrait

-Judith began undergraduate studies in Biology and Studio Art in Granville, Ohio.
-There, during her second year at Denison University, she was introduced to metal sculpture fabrication, including techniques to cast aluminum and fiberglass resin.
-Casting processes have become the focus of much of her recent work in sculpture.
+Judy began undergraduate studies in Biology and Studio Art in Granville, Ohio.
+While at Denison University, she was introduced to metal sculpture fabrication, including techniques to cast aluminum and fiberglass resin.
+Casting processes later became the focus of her ongoing studio practice.

-Judith completed a BFA degree, with a concentration in sculpture, at the University of Illinois, Champaign Urbana.
-Exploring a combination of soft and hard materials, she later returned to the East coast for graduate studies in sculpture, in Albany.
-There she began working with wax, aluminum and bronze.
-During a Summer workshop at Skidmore College, she was introduced to ceramic slip casting, saggar firing and raku.
+Exploring a combination of soft and hard materials, she continued graduate studies in sculpture, in Albany, where she worked with wax, aluminum, plaster and bronze casting.
+During a Summer workshop, she was introduced to ceramic slip casting, as well as saggar and raku firing at Skidmore College.

-Judith received a MFA degree in Sculpture, from the SUNY at Albany, and in 1997 and pursued work as a teaching artist at the Arts Center of the Capital Region, and for other institutions in the Albany area.
+After receiving a MFA degree in Sculpture, from the SUNY at Albany, she pursued work as a teaching artist in Troy, at the Arts Center of the Capital Region, as an adjunct at Rensselaer Polytechnic Institute.
 Returning to NYC in 2006, she worked as an Adjunct Professor of 2D/3D Design, in the Visual Department of LIM College.

-From 2010-2012 Hugentobler conducted programs in ceramic sculpture and hand building at the Sirovich Senior Center on East 12th Street, sponsored by a Space for Art Grant from the Lower Manhattan Cultural Council.
-Further programs for seniors through 2013 were supported by the Educational Alliance, on the Lower East side.
-She has been a teaching artist-in-residence for Public Schools in Brooklyn, the Bronx and Staten Island.
+From 2010-2012 Hugentobler also conducted ceramic programs at the Sirovich Senior Center on East 12th Street, sponsored by a Space for Art Grant from the Lower Manhattan Cultural Council.
+Senior programs in 2013 were supported by the Educational Alliance, on the Lower East side.
+She also worked as a teaching artist-in-residence for Public Schools in Brooklyn, the Bronx and Staten Island.

 Contact info. hugentobler.j[a]gmail.com